-There are many skin types, just as there are many skin tones.
+There are many skin types, just as there are many skin tones and skincare for all skin types.
 Generally speaking, our skin type can be classified as normal, oily, dry, sensitive, acne prone or combination.
 How we look after our own personal skin type is also unique – what works for one person’s skin may not work for another and vice versa, but there are general rules to follow.
+There

 Here, we’re discussing combination skin – what it is, what causes it and how to treat it to get the best from it.

 So here’s how to know if you have combination skin, and what to do about it if you do.